flash62au/WiTcontroller/README.md

 ### Instructions for optional use of a voltage divider to show the battery charge level

 See diagram above for how to wire in the volage divider.
 47k resistors are used, but this can be varied as long as the output to the pin is limited to below 3.3v.
+See additional information related to the Pangodream Library that WiTcontroller uses here... https://www.pangodream.es/tag/18650-ion-li

 The diagram has the voltage divider spliced into battery leads, but you can solder the positive in to the back of the battery connector (on the ESP32) if you prefer.
 The ground can be taken from any ground pin.